docpad-archive/documentation/community/roadmap.html.md

 	- Plugins and DocPad configurable through project's `package.json`
 	- Plugins and DocPad configurable through project's `docpad.coffee`
 	- Front-End Administration Plugin
-		- Adds in some client-side javascript
+		- Adds in some client-side JavaScript
 		- Utilises contentEditable with semantic properties to update
 	- REST Plugin
 		- Support read and write of files